Constitution of Student Government Association

 2. For each elective office, the candidate receiving the most votes cast will be declared the winner.

-3. Election results shall be made public within the College by announcements in the Vanguard, Transcripts, and other media.
+3. Election results shall be made public within the College by announcements in such means as the Vanguard and other media.

 Executive Board Appointments

-Immediately after election results are announced, elected officers will publish invitations to the student body to seek appointed offices with the SGA and will recruit candidates from appropriate clubs, departments, and disciplines at the College.
+Immediately after election results are announced, the President-elect of the SGA will publish invitations to the student body to seek appointed offices with the SGA and will recruit candidates from appropriate clubs, departments, and disciplines at the College.

 The following process shall be used to determine the Executive Board membership:

-1. Candidates for appointed office shall be interviewed by at least two elected officers, collectively.
+1. Candidates for appointed office shall be interviewed by at least two of the newly elected officers, collectively.
 Alternately, elected officers may appoint a screening committee to interview candidates.
 These interviews will result in a proposed slate of officers.

 2. The names of proposed appointees shall be announced to a meeting of the sitting SGA General Assembly for discussion.

-3. After receiving the advice and counsel of the SGA General Assembly, the elected officers will fill the appointed offices and publish the names of the appointed officers to the student body, the Office of Student Activities, and the College at large by means of the Vanguard, Transcripts, and other media.
+3. After receiving the advice and counsel of the SGA General Assembly, the elected officers will fill the appointed offices and publish the names of the appointed officers to the student body, the Student Leadership and Involvement Center and the College at large by such means as the Vanguard and other media.

 4. The time frame for the appointment of Executive Board members shall be no more three weeks following the election.